rayokamoto/cabinet/docs/features.md

 Sort files by the date modified

 Usage: cab date [<options>] <path>
-    -a, --absolute  The path you are using is an absolute path.
+    -p, --path      The path you are using is an absolute or relative path.
 This is the default option -t, --template  The path you are using is a predefined one.
 E.g. downloads for your downloads folder --before <date> Get files from before specified date.
 Date format is YYYY-MM-DD --after <date>  Get files from after specified date.
 Date format is YYYY-MM-DD